xixixi237/SentimentAnalysis/README.md

-# Sentiment Analysis Across Social Media Platforms.
+# Sentiment Analysis for Youtube
 Final Project for Developer Academy Bootcamp